avalokkumar/developer-notes/security_vulnerabilities.md

 * Using digital certificates: Digital certificates are used to establish trust between two parties in a communication.
 Using trusted digital certificates can help prevent HTTPS Spoofing and other MITM attacks.

-* Verifying SSL/TLS connections: Before sending sensitive information over the internet, it is important to verify that the connection is using SSL/TLS encryption.
+* Verifying SSL/TLS connections: Before sending sensitive information over the internet, verify that the connection is using SSL/TLS encryption.

 * Avoiding public Wi-Fi: Whenever possible, avoid connecting to public Wi-Fi networks.
 If you must use a public Wi-Fi network, use a virtual private network (VPN) to encrypt your traffic.